Threads vs. Twitter/X: Which Should Creators Post On in 2026?

 Q: Does Threads pay creators in 2026?

 Not directly.
 Meta shut down its Threads bonus program — which had paid creators $500 to $5,000 for hitting view and post goals — in spring 2025 (Matt Navarro on Threads).
-Meta rolled out Threads ads globally in January 2026, so creator revenue sharing is widely expected next, but there's no public timeline.
+Threads ads reached all users worldwide in January 2026, so creator revenue sharing is widely expected next, but there's no public timeline.

 Q: How much can you earn from X creator revenue sharing?